ren-lab/hic-pipeline/README.md

 4. Copy the snakemake.config.yaml file into your project folder, and edit it to your need.
 5. Run `(path-to-this-directory)/bin/run_hic_vanilla.sh -c snakemake.config.yaml -e your.email@ucsd.edu -s server`.

+6. Run `(path-to-this-directory)/bin/run_hic_options.sh -c snakemake.config.yaml -s server -o [options]` if you only need to generate part of the output, for instance, valid read pairs.

 # Modules
 ## preprocessing (Fastq -> read pairs)
 * Map reads from fastq from each read end